dasch-swiss/handbook/docs/research-development/youtrack-organization.md

 Describes an overal theme that the issues organized under it share.

 ### Epic
-Describes a larger User Story, which typically can be broken down in smaller ones.
+Describes a larger User Story, which typically can be broken down in smaller ones (User Stories).

 ### User Story
 It's tempting to think that user stories are, simply put, software system requirements.
 But they're not.